Updates

 6. The school retains the authority to conduct routine patrols of the student parking lots and inspections of the exterior and interior of student vehicles while on school property.

 7. All parking violations/tickets are issued by the Lancaster town police department.
-The parking violation fine is $25.00 and is payable to the Lancaster town court, not the school.
+The parking violation fine is $25.00 and is payable to the Lancaster Town Court, not the school.
 It is up to the discretion of the Lancaster police if a parking ticket is issued, warnings are not given.

 9. Please report vehicle make/model and license plate number changes to room 102.
 Lancaster High School reserves the right to perform checks to ensure that the vehicle registered at the time of the parking permit purchase is the same.